Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 For more information and samples see [here][build_a_custom_model].

 ### Analyze Custom Documents
-Analyze text, field values, selection marks, and table data from custom documents, using models you build with your own document types.
+Analyze text, field values, selection marks, and table data from custom documents, using models you built with your own document types.

 ```C# Snippet:FormRecognizerAnalyzeWithCustomModelFromUriAsync
 string modelId = "<modelId>";